Fuchsia Platform API evolution guidelines

 The FIDL versioning annotations allow libraries, protocols, and other elements to be associated with specific API levels.
 All compatibility reasoning is based on API version.
 This is how to express a point in the evolution of an API.

-• Only ever modify an API at the in-development or HEAD API level.
+• Only ever modify an API at the NEXT or HEAD API level.

 Specify bounds for vector and string